weisrc/project-wrover/MANUAL.md

 - The Amplifier will amplify the audio signal from the AVR to the Speaker.
 - The Speaker will play audio feedback.
 - The LCD will display the status of the Rover.
-- The Camera will stream video feed to the Web Application.
+- The Camera will capture the frames for the video feed.

 ## 6.0 Circuit Description